 Zachary Tan sums it up best by citing the spirit behind Singapore’s ban on chewing gums, gun ownership, Swedish black metal concerts, and the sale of alcohol after 10.30 PM.
-That privileges of a minority cannot trump the right of the larger public to safe, vehicle-free roads.
+That privileges of a minority cannot trump the right of the greater community to public goods.

 Picture credit: Deliveroo’s facebook page